kgrajski/ercot_dart/README.md

   - Many studies focus on the end-result - which nearly inevitably end with "hot" results.
 Here, I wanted to share the step-by-step journey to include the false alarms amongst the hints of insight.
 - Architect for future scaling.
   - ERCOT has 100s of settlement points.
 I embedded handling multiple settlement points in the workbench itself.
 So, lots of "outer loops".
 A better idea may have been to perfect the workbench to operate on a single settlement point and use an external method to scale to the full range.

+What I might do next
+- Modeling
+  - Switch from delivery hour-specific models to full sequence-to-sequence (seq2seg) modeling
+  - We have a nice baseline to assess improvements rather than just chasing latest hot methods
+- Data
+  - Incorporate additional features
+  - Explore additional settlement points
+    - We looked at Houston LZ in some depth
+    - How similar or different are other LZ?
+Hubs?
+Buses?
+How would be classify them?
+- Trading
+  - Maybe not every Hub, LZ, and Bus are equally "interesting" for trading
+  - But here I would welcome to collab with domain experts
+    - What are your pain points?
+    - How can solid Data Science (and AI judiciously applied) help?

 ---